syncfusion-content/javascript-docs/js/Spreadsheet/Cell-Range.md

 ---
 layout: post
-title: Cell Range with Spreadsheet widget for Syncfusion Essential JS
+title: Cell Range in JavaScript Spreadsheet widget | Syncfusion
-description: How to use the Spreadsheet Cell Range
+description: You can learn here about Cell Range support in Syncfusion JavaScript Spreadsheet control and more details.
 platform: js
 control: Spreadsheet
 documentation: ug
 api: /api/js/ejspreadsheet
 ---

-# Cell Range
+# Cell Range with JavaScript Spreadsheet

 A Cell Range is a collection of cells in a sheet.
 It represents single cell or selection of cells.
 When cells have been selected, they are surrounded by border.